Articles

 Conducting an HOA Meeting

-During the Board meeting, the HOA President should follow the agenda and ensure all the items are discussed.
-The President should also ensure that the meeting stays on track and that all members are given a chance to speak.
+During the meeting, the HOA President should follow the agenda, keep discussions on track, and allow all members to speak.
 It’s important to keep the following points in mind while conducting the Board meeting:

 • Start the meeting on time.